NADEE-MJ/FinanceTracker/README.md

 5. create stock and crypto watch lists

 ### Long Term Features

-1. use banking apis to auto import user transcations or investments from accounts (for now it will just be manual)
+1. use banking apis to auto import user transactions or investments from accounts (for now it will just be manual)
 2. back up data to web services like google drive
 3. create paper trading accounts